COVID-19 INFORMATION AND RESOURCES

 Workplace restrictions – Victoria

-Consistent with DHHS Workplace Directions No 19, issued 12 February 221, the following are the major updates:
+Consistent with Department of Health Workplace Directions No 24, issued 9 April 2021 and Stay Safe Directions No 19, the following are the major updates:

 The following links will take you to the relevant health information and resources from the federal, state and territory governments:

 - New South Wales COVID-19 Information: https://www.health.nsw.gov.au/Infectious/covid-19/Pages/default.aspx